Healthy Homes Assessment Hawkes Bay

 Hawkes Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Hawkes Bay and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Hawkes Bay and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with any Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords have to keep records that prove compliance with all Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Starting 1 July 2023

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes